StevenBlack/vocab/README.md

 ### hyperbole
 An intentionally exaggerated exaggeration, not meant to be taken literally.
-"You're the nicest person I've ever met" might be an exaggeration, but "You're the nicest person in the whole wide world" is a hyperbole. hypernym https:// www.merriam-webster.com/dictionary/hypernym
+"You're the nicest person I've ever met" might be an exaggeration, but "You're the nicest person in the whole wide world" is a hyperbole.

 ### hypocorism